What Is the Cost to Sell a House in North Carolina?

 In the example above, if you successfully sold your home for $370,000 and paid off the average statewide mortgage balance, you could potentially make a profit of $142,482.
 That’s a nice profit, and it can be even higher if you have more home equity and fewer mortgage payments left before selling.
 Taking the mortgage payoff out of the equation, the cost to sell a house in North Carolina using these estimates would be around 9.6% of its sold price.

-Capital gains taxes: With any home sale, it’s important to be aware of a possible capital gain tax.
+Capital gains taxes: With any home sale, it’s important to be aware of a possible capital gains tax.
 If you lived in the home for two of the past five years, you can exclude up to $250,000 of gain as a single filer or $500,000 if married filing jointly.

 Davis reminds her clients that the cost to sell a house in North Carolina will vary on a case-by-case basis due to an ever-changing market and buyer demands.
 She recommends sellers work with an experienced local agent to make their house as attractive as possible and reach a broad buyer pool.